Jeanne Harvilliers

-Jeanne Harvilliers (1528 – 30 April 1578), was a French alleged witch, known as sorcière de Ribemont ('the witch of Ribemont') or la sorcière de Verberie ('the witch of Verberie').
+Jeanne Harvilliers (c.
+1528 – 30 April 1578), was a French alleged witch, known as sorcière de Ribemont ('the witch of Ribemont') or la sorcière de Verberie ('the witch of Verberie').
 She was executed for sorcery by burning in Ribemont.
 Jean Bodin presided at her trial and used her case as a reference case in his famous book about witch hunting, De la démonomanie des sorciers (1580).

 Biography

 She was born in Oise i Verberie to a vagrant prostitute mother.
 She and her mother were both arrested in Senlis in 1548, where her mother was burned at the stake for sorcery.
 She herself admitted and repented, because of which she was whipped and released.
 She lived as a vagrant, frequently changed her name, and performed alleged magical tasks for money.
 She married a man in Laonnois and had a daughter, Rosalie.
 In 1578, she was arrested changed for having caused the illness and death of the local farmer François Preudhomme.
 Villagers reported her for having cast a spell on Preudhomme, who claimed to have felt sick after passing her.
 She acted as the nurse of François Preudhomme during his illness, and promised to cure him.
 She failed, and François Preudhomme died.
 After his death, she was arrested when she was hiding in a barn.